 - Helps in relieving morning sickness: Ginger is effective in providing relief from nausea and morning sickness.
 You may take ginger in your tea or in the form of ginger ale to deal with tummy issues.

-- Helps in absorption of nutrients: Consuming ginger may help your body to absorb nutrients from the food you consume, and in the same way, it may help the foetus as well.
+- Helps in absorption of nutrients: Consuming ginger may help your body to absorb nutrients from the food you consume by stimulating gastric and pancreatic enzymes, and in the same way, it may help the foetus as well.

 - Keeps your blood sugar levels under check: Eating ginger during pregnancy not only wards off fatigue and exhaustion, but also helps you feel energetic.
 Various studies have proved that ginger is effective in keeping blood sugar at normal levels.